Saturday, 14 February 2026

 There are mind games at work here; do not get caught in their lies.
 I have not bought a newspaper in months, and now I find that YouTube has been compromised, too.
 Where does it end, just living life in your own little bubble, not interacting with the lives of others, constantly asking, "What are you talking about, that is news to me?"

 An example - "Did I see what is happening in the soaps?
 X is blackmailing Y because they mugged Z".
-"No, I have not watched Coronation Street or East Enders or Emmerdale, etc., since the writers got Tracey Pregnant.
-I do not want my evenings polluted by babies crying, or is Y going to be nicked because W heard X and Y arguing about it and is going to rat on him to the cops."
+"No, I have not watched Coronation Street or East Enders or Emmerdale, etc., since the writers got Tracey pregnant, about 2000.
+I do not want my evenings polluted by babies crying, or is Y going to be nicked because W heard X and Y arguing about it and is going to rat on him to the cops." or in a recent episode, someone is going to be murdered, and they are wondering who is going to get the blame for it.

 "That may be.
 Sure, I know it happens, but all of the depressing plot lines they come up with, I don't call it entertainment.
 If they have to put a mental health advisory comment at the end of a program, they can keep it to themselves.
 They can watch what they like; I don't mind, just don't force it on me.
 I like fictional crime dramas, not true crime.
 There is too much crime going on in real life, I don't want to be reminded of it."

-The nugget of wisdom I pass on to you -
+Back to my main topic, the nugget of wisdom I pass on to you today is -

 Think twice when you hear or see a story, and if it is an important topic to you,